foertsch/foertsch/README.md

 # 👋 Hi there!
 I'm Arion

 ## 🚀 About Me
-I'm a Computational Biologist working on Epigenetics, specifically Stem Cell Differentiation using an array of Bioinformatics tools.
+I'm a Computational Biologist working on Epigenetics, with a focus on Stem Cell Differentiation.
+My work involves analyzing (bulk and single-cell) **Genomics** and **Transcriptomics** data and integrating these modalities to uncover the regulatory mechanisms underlying cell fate decisions.

-## 💻 Tech Stack
+## 💻 Computational Tools
-- Languages: R, Python, Bash
+- **Languages**: R, Bash, Python
-- Frameworks: Bioconductor (for R), Pandas/NumPy/SciPy (for Python)
+- **Frameworks**: Bioconductor (for R), Pandas/NumPy/SciPy (for Python)
-- Tools: Seurat, Signac, General Data Wrangling and Visiualization tools
+- **Genomics Tools**: Signac, SAMtools, BEDTools
+- **Transcriptomics Tools**: Seurat, DESeq2, edgeR, clusterProfiler
+- **Integration & Workflows**: Heavy User of SnakePipes and deepTools
+- **Visualization**: ggplot2, Plotly

 ## 🌱 I'm currently learning
+- Advanced techniques for integrating Genomics and Transcriptomics data (Harmony or AnnData)
-- Integration of multi-modal single cell data
+- Machine learning applications in multi-modal data analysis
-- Git